iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    whether time-based or frequency-based, remains concentrated and is more easily detected.

-   While is very doable for a machine learning algorithm to perform domain transforms internally, this approach would require a significant portion of the model structure (specifically, the convolutional layers) to handle these transformations.
-This would unnecessarily complicate the training phase as it would also take considerable time to tune the ML model parameters to 'reinvent' these transforms.
-By using the STFT as a fixed preprocessing step, we effectively offload this task and provide the ML algorithm with a rich input that combines the strengths of both domains.
-In this sense, the STFT acts as a pre-trained, fixed component of the machine learning model itself, simplifying the detection process and reducing the training cost.
+   While is very possible for a machine learning algorithm to perform domain transforms internally, this approach would require a significant portion of the model structure (specifically, the convolutional layers) to handle these transformations.
+This would unnecessarily complicate the training phase as it would also take considerable time to tune the ML model parameters to 'invent' these transforms.
+By using the STFT as a fixed preprocessing step, we effectively offload this task and provide the ML algorithm with a rich feature input that combines the strengths of both domains.
+In this sense, the STFT acts as a pre-trained, fixed component of the machine learning model itself, simplifying the detection process and reducing the training time.

+---
 #### Challenges with Manual Analysis and Traditional Methods

    Linking specific fault patterns to particular machine components typically requires expert knowledge.
 Diagnosing issues like bearing faults or other machine-specific anomalies demands experience and regular inspections.
    However, relying solely on specialists is costly, and the extended intervals between inspections can result in missed random faults.
+Oftentimes, the plant operator just wants to be alerted in time about an upcoming problem and will just replace the faulty component without the need for a detailed report about the fault.

    Moreover, the sheer volume of data --hundreds of plots generated daily-- makes manual analysis impractical.
 Traditional automated methods, such as